Community Agroecology Network Alternative Spring Break: Functions

-Geographical Reach
+Geographical reach

 Community Agroecology Network works alongside communities in Nicaragua, El Salvador, Costa Rica, and Mexico and offers Field Study and Field Courses in Nicaragua, Costa Rica, and Mexico.
 Alternative Spring Break (ASB) is offered in Yucatán, Mexico.
 Tzucacab is located in the Tzucacab Municipality in the state of Yucatán, with a population of about 14,000 in 2010.
 A little more than half of Tzucacab is employed in the agriculture sector.
-Similar trips are offered to Costa Rica in July to learn about the agroecology and sustainable development; Another trip is offered in February to learn about the process of how Agrocoffee is made in Nicaragua.
+Similar trips are offered to Costa Rica in July to learn about agroecology and sustainable development; Another trip is offered in February to learn about the process of how Agrocoffee is made in Nicaragua.

-AgroEco (R) Coffee
+AgroEco coffee

-AgroEco(R) coffee is a product of Community Agroecology Network; it typifies the collaborative local approach to sustainable development.
-Agrocoffee is the end result of the long-term relationships CAN has nurtured with several communities in Latin America.
+AgroEco coffee is a product of the Community Agroecology Network; it typifies the collaborative local approach to sustainable development.
+Agrocoffee is the result of the long-term relationships CAN has nurtured with several communities in Latin America.
 In confronting economic injustices, CAN has worked together with coffee growers to develop an alternative and community based approach to sustainable living.
 The Field Research program offered in Nicaragua offers students the opportunity to learn about the landscape, the people and the process in which Agrocoffee is made.